darwinia-network/darwinia-docs-deprecated/content/en/wiki-faq.md

 <hr />

-### Is the Darwinia network only used for video games?
+### Is the Darwinia network only used for blockchain games?

 Darwinia Network was originally designed to be the low-level cross-chain solution for Evolution Land, but evolved into an independent decentralized cross-chain infrastructure which now benefits the whole crypto industry.
 Dapps from gaming, NFT to Defi, Stablecoin can all leverage Darwinia Networks bridge chain to upgrade themselves from single chain application to a multi-chain/cross-chain version.